-As from fiscal years starting from 1 January 2015, the Spanish Corporate Income Tax Act (the CIT Act) has enlarged the scope of the tax consolidation regime, and allowed that Spanish subsidiaries of a common non-Spanish resident parent company16 form a horizontal tax group that would include all Spanish-resident direct or indirect subsidiaries in respect of which such ultimate non-Spanish parent company had a shareholding meeting the requirements described above (i.e., generally, 75 per cent of share capital, and majority of the subsidiary's voting rights).
-The wording of the law (and in particular, the rules governing the formation
+The tax consolidation regime for Spanish companies income tax (CIT) purposes mandatorily includes within a tax group the Spanish subsidiaries of a common non-Spanish resident parent company, allowing the formation of a horizontal tax group that would include all Spanish-resident direct or indirect subsidiaries in respect of which such ultimate non-Spanish parent company had a qualifying shareholding (i.e., generally, 75 per cent of share capital and majority of the subsidiary's voting rights).
+The wording of the law (and, in particular, the rules governing the formation of horizontal tax groups) creates several pitfalls that may affect a wide array of industries (e.g., multinational groups with Spanish investments, private equity sponsors and financial institutions financing Spanish acquisitions).